-At UVA, we can have experts on surgery, hormones, the immune system, lungs, genes, metabolism, development and nutrition all working together to identify and treat complicated issues affecting your child's health.
+At UVA, we have experts on surgery, hormones, the immune system, lungs, genes, metabolism, development and nutrition all working together to identify and treat complicated issues affecting your child's health.

 Conditions we treat include your child's digestive, liver, nutritional and intestinal issues, including:

-- Inflammatory and infectious disorders
+- Inflammatory and infectious disorders, like Crohn's disease

 - Gastroesophageal reflux